Lake Muhazi: Economy and tourism

 The Muhazi lake shore at Gahini is popular with tourists and features two resorts: the Seeds of Peace centre, which offers accommodation, and Jambo Beach.
 These are used both as stop off points for journeys to or from Akagera National Park, and as venues for lake tourism, offering boating, fishing and bird watching.
 There are also several resorts at Rwesero, on the north-eastern shore of the lake, including Rwesero Beach, offering camping accommodation and also popular with day-trippers from Kigali.

 A new resort, the Lake Muhazi Golf & Country Resort and Boulevard, is planned for the southern shore of the lake, on the Gati Peninsular.
 The project was launched in 2006 at the Kigali Serena Hotel (formerly the Intercontinental Hotel), and was anticipated to be constructed in three phases.
 If completed as announced, the resort will occupy a site 250 acre acres in area and will feature 52 housing units, a golf course and a country resort.
 The contract for the first phase was awarded in June 2007, with a value of over US$26.6 million and estimated construction time of 18 months.
 As of 2010, however, there is no evidence that work has begun and the project appears to be on hold or cancelled.

-Rwanda housing authority (RHA) has recently completed the land control study and the elaboration of the town planning development project of the shores of lake Muhazi.
+Around 2014, the Rwanda housing authority (RHA) completed the land control study and the elaboration of the town planning development project of the shores of lake Muhazi.
 The main objective of the study was to identify the sectors of the northern and eastern shores of lake Muhazi which are subjected to land pressure so as to establish protection belts and safeguard them.
 Within this context the study furthermore aimed at establishing a town planning master plan to ensure better organisation of the site's space and a rational and sustainable occupation of the shores of lake Muhazi.